oddluck/limnoria-plugins/README.md

 - `pip install -r requirements.txt --user --upgrade`
 - If you need to install `certifi` you may have to restart the bot afterwards

-You should `!unload Web` the Web plugin and any other plugins that show link titles for best results
+You should `!unload Web` and any other plugins that show link titles for best results

 Load SpiffyTitles:

     !load SpiffyTitles

-Pro Tip: Observe the logs when loading the plugin and afterwards to see what's going on under the hood.
+Pro Tip: Observe the logs when loading the plugin and afterwards to see if there are any errors.

 ## Available Options